Notes on Theory of Distributed Systems: Applications

 Atomic registers are a common example of a historyless object: the read never changes the state, and the write always replaces it. \indexConcept{swap object}{Swap objects} (with a swap operation that writes a new state while returning the old state) are the canonical example, since they can implement any other historyless object (and even have consensus number 2, showing that even extra consensus power doesn't necessarily help here).
 Test-and-sets (which are basically one-bit swap objects where you can only swap in $1$) are also historyless.
 In contrast, anything that looks like a counter or similar object where the new state is a combination of the old state and the operation is \emph{not} historyless.
 This is important because many of these objects turn out to be perturbable, and if they were also historyless, we'd get a contradiction.

 Below is a sketch of the proof.
 See the original paper~\cite{JayantiTT2000} for more details.

-The basic idea is to build a sequence of executions of the form $Λ_{k}Σ_{k}π$, where $Λ_{k}$ is a preamble consisting of various complete update operations and $k$ incomplete update operations by processes $p_1$ through $p_{n-1}$, $Σ_{k}$ delivers $k$ delayed writes from the incomplete operations in $Λ_{k},$ and $π$ is a read operation by $p_n$.
+The basic idea is to build a sequence of executions of the form $Λ_{k}Σ_{k}π$, where $Λ_{k}$ is a preamble consisting of various complete update operations and $k$ incomplete update operations by processes $p_1$ through $p_{n-1}$, $Σ_{k}$ delivers $k$ delayed writes from the incomplete operations in $Λ_{k},$ and $π$ is a operation by $p_n$ that returns some information about the object that is affected by previous operations.
 To make our life easier, we'll assume that $π$ performs only read steps.\footnote{The idea is that if $π$ does anything else, then the return values of other steps can be simulated by doing a $\Read$ in place of the first step and using the property of being historyless to compute the return values of subsequent steps.
 There is still a possible objection that we might have some historyless objects that don't even provide $\Read$ steps.
 The easiest way to work around this is to assume that our objects do in fact provide a $\Read$ step, because taking the $\Read$ step away isn't going to make implementing the candidate perturbable object any easier.}

 We'll expand $Λ_k Σ_k$ to $Λ_{k+1} Σ_{k+1}$ by inserting new operations in between $Λ_k$ and $Σ_k$, and argue that because those operations can change the value returned by $π$, one of them must write an object not covered in $Σ_k$, which will (after some more work) allow us to cover yet another object.